NAKAMICHI CM300

 February 2015: CP-4s out of the box for the first time since about 1993.

 When I worked at an audio salon in the 1990s that sold Nakamichi I remember people would come into the store simply because they were driving by and and saw "Nakamichi" on our sign, the name was that powerful.
 Legendary cassette decks, preamps, amps, Nak was considered consumer high-end back then.
-So when a friend who was a taper of Grateful Dead shows encouraged me to buy a set of Nak mics it made perfect sense.
+So when a friend who was a taper of Grateful Dead shows encouraged me to buy a set of Nakamichi mics it made perfect sense.

 The Nak CM-300 was sought-after mic of the period.
-Instead of a single pattern, the capsule on the tip was interchangable.You could use a CP-1 cardioid, CP-2 omni, CP-3 pinpoint omni, or CP-4 super-directional shotgun.
+Instead of a single pattern the capsule on the tip was interchangable There were four: a CP-1 cardioid, CP-2 omni, CP-3 pinpoint omni, or CP-4 super-directional shotgun.
+I bought a pair of CM-300s which came with CP-1, CP-2, and CP-4 shotguns.
+My invoice lists the mics as CM-300S.
 The Nakamichi literature of the period recommended a three-mic setup: two on the source with a third farther back in the room to capture ambiance to be combined with their MX-100 mixer.
 Incidentally, the CM-300 and physically identical TEAC ME-120 and Tascam PE-120 are said to have all been manufactured by the Japanese company Primo.
-I decided to buy a pair of CM-300s which came stock with CP-1, CP-2 capsules and an optional pair of CP-4 shotgun attachments.
-My invoice lists the mics as CM-300S.
-Wonder what the "S" denoted?.Since 1993 I used them a few times to record myself on acoustic guitar with the CP-1 capsule but that was about it.
-Recently I decided to dig everything out of storage including the CP-4s which had never been out of the box.
-The wind socks were distintegrating but the CP-4s were pristine.

 THE EXTINCT BATTERY

 As CM-300 owners we all know the original battery is no longer made.
-The modern replacement used to be an Eveready 206 but I haven't seeen those available since 2000.
+The modern replacement used to be an Eveready 206 but I haven't seen those since 2000.
 The modern solution is to stack small value cell batteries to achieve 9V but one caveat is that you should always use the same brand and voltage (or multiples of).
 The reason is that if you use different voltages (ex: 5v and 4v ) the mismatch can cause minor current flow and drain the batteries faster.
 Different brands can have different resistances which can also cause a drain.
-So for best results build a stack using identical voltages from the same brand.For my CM-300s I used three "CR-1/3N" batteries.
-These 3V lithium-ion cell batteries are far superior to the old mercury/lead acid types and together produce about 9.3V which is what this mic is spec'd for.
-The batteries' OD is smaller than the mic's so I went to the hardware store and bought some clear flexible tubing the ID of the mic.
-I wrapped the batteries with a few turns of electrical tape to fit the inside of the tube.
-I used a spaver and spring between them to pass the voltage.
-So this method looks strange and isn't elegant but it worked for me.
+So for best results build a stack using identical voltages from the same brand.

 CIRCUIT MODS

 I wanted to retain the stock functionality and decided replacing the 30+ year old parts on the circuit board was the best plan.
-On opening it up I noticed something strange: the part values were different from what was printed in the owners manual and even what was printed on the PCB board inside(!)
+If you pry up the switch plate you can unscrew the mike.
+Inside I noticed something strange: the parts values were different from what was printed in the owners manual and even what was printed on the PCB board(!)
 The 100pf cap was actually .068uf and the 47uf coupling cap was a 10uf.
 Not unexpected was that the 10uf coupling cap was a tantalum type.
-Tantalums are classed as electrolytics and have been used for decades as input caps in mics because of their small size.
+Tantalums are classed as electrolytics and have been used for decades as input caps in mics because of their tiny size.
 Photos of some modern Neumann mics still show tantalums in places.
 However by modern standards they are long obsolete and widely considered to produce poor sonics.
 Tantalum is also a conflict mineral which is unfortunate.
 You really can't blame Nak as back in 1990 a tantalum would have been the only cap that would fit.
-My 21st century opinion is there is no valid reason to be using a tantalum in an audio circuit as critical as a microphone.I changed the original carbon 5% resistors to 1% Dale CMF metal films to take advantage of their very low noise.
-The .068 mylar became an Epcos MKT of Polyethylene Terephthalate (PET).
-Because of limited space for the 10uf coupling cap there was only one choice: a modern audio-quality electrolytic.
+My 21st century opinion is there is no valid reason to be using a tantalum in an audio circuit as critical as a microphone.

 I decided to use a 10uf/16V Elna Silmic II.
 To my ears Silmics provide an open, dynamically textured sound which I find musical.
 Interestingly I find Silmics can sound slightly soft at first but after several hours of use they suddenly open up; one of the few times I've heard an audible break-in of a board component.
 Low quality caps can have a bright sound which is misleading.
 This brighter glaze may sound clean at first but produces flatter, less realistic dynamics to my ears.